runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aeljinn.md

 cloth tassels.
 They also tend to wear lots of jewelry, often incorporating diamond, ruby and/or quartz.

+Elder fire jinn tend towars flamboyand forms of pure flame.
+Wings or other extra limbs are common.

 ## Air
 Air 'jinn have blonde, silver, or white hair, pale tan or light blue skin, and blue or grey irises.
 Air 'jinn clothing is primarily comprised of ornate layered robes, usually with tassels and ribbons that will float dramatically in the wind.

+Elder air 'jinn either go with forms of elemental cloud, lightning, and rain; or calm, invisible air defined only by their apparel.
+One rarer form is a floating mass of some sort of objects (coins, sand, etc.)

 ## Water
 Water 'jinn have blond, brown, or red hair, tan skin, and green